chef/chef-web-docs/chef_master/source/troubleshooting_chef_automate.rst

 *   PF06: Another process is using this port on the system.

     *   Please free this port on the system.

+*   PF07: System does not have this software installed.

+    *   Please install this software via the given command.

 Build nodes/Runners